olasitarska/coc-handbook/visibility.md

 * short and long version of your Code of Conduct.
 See example [here](https://2016.djangocon.eu/coc/);
 * how CoC violation could be reported:

-    * e-mail address that is entriely dedicated to CoC,
+    * e-mail address that is entirely dedicated to CoC,
     * phone numbers: one to female and one to male member of staff,
     * emergency numbers (Fire, Medical, Police numbers with country code);